chipsalliance/riscv-vector-tests/README.md

 Options:

-- `VLEN`, default is 256, we do not support specifying ELEN yet, ELEN is consistent with XLEN
+- `VLEN`, default is 256
-- `XLEN`, default is 64
+- `XLEN`, default is 64, we do not support specifying ELEN yet, ELEN is consistent with XLEN
 - `MODE`, default is `machine`, can be `machine`, `virtual` or `user`
 - `INTEGER`, default is 0, set to 1 if you don't want float tests (i.e. for Zve32x or Zve64x)